sunshowers/dph-experiments/dotp/README.md

 3. `result` = sum over all elements of the term-by-term product of `vsum` and `wsum`

 This is a non-trivial multi-level vectorization, and hence it is good to see it working!
-For arrays of 40 elements each, this sped things up from around 0.175 seconds with -N1 to 0.110 seconds with -N2 on my machine.
+For arrays of 40 elements each, this sped things up from around 0.17 seconds with `-N1` to 0.11 seconds with `-N2` on my machine.
+For arrays of 100 elements each, this sped things up from 3.75 seconds with `-N1` to 2.51 seconds with `-N2`.
+This is obviously a lot slower than the unlifted version, but we can hope for significant performance improvements in the future.